ChilliCream/website/website/blog/2019-01-24-schema-stitching.md

 Again like before we have to provide the extended scalar type that we used for the contracts schema.

-No, we are basically done and can fire up our server.
+Now, we are basically done and can fire up our server.

 ## Further Thoughts